Ayuso begins her trip to Mexico with a visit to the Basilica of Guadalupe

 From faith to business: the miracle of investment 💼

 After praying before the Virgin of Guadalupe, Ayuso hopes the miracle will be repeated at the negotiating table.
 Because if the basilica attracts millions of faithful, she seeks to attract millions of euros in investments.
-That said, without forgetting that in Mexico, as in Madrid, the real miracle would be that politicians do not get lost in devotions while signing contracts.
+That said, without forgetting that in Mexico, as in Madrid, the real miracle would be if politicians didn't get lost in devotions while signing contracts.